 Transfer of radiometric traceability

 A set of unfiltered transfer radiometers is the linchpin of the radiometric traceability of GLAMR.
 Absolute calibration of the transfer radiometer allows GLAMR to achieve accurate absolute radiometric calibration of airborne and satellite sensors.
 Briefly, the transfer radiometer is calibrated by NIST using their Primary Optical Watt Radiometer (POWR).
 Traceability of the POWR calibration is through the helium-cooled electrical substitution radiometer that determines the amount of electric power needed to match the amount of optical power from the laser source used during the measurement.
-The end result is that the transfer radiometer is absolutely calibrated with an uncertainty <0.09% in most of the visible portion of the spectrum and 0.3-3% uncertainties in other spectral regions.
+The end result is that the transfer radiometer is absolutely calibrated with an uncertainty <0.09% in most of the visible portion of the spectrum and 0.3-1% uncertainties in other spectral regions. as of 2021.
 A periodic calibration of the transfer radiometer at NIST facilities or a certified substitution radiometer is performed to maintain this level of accuracy.
 Once the transfer radiometers are received by GSFC, they are used to calibrate a set of monitoring radiometers permanently attached to the integrating sphere – called sphere monitors.
-The figure on the right shows the transfer radiometers in front of the integrating sphere and sphere monitors near the perimeter of the exit port of the sphere while illuminated with 412 nm light from GLAMR.
+The figure shows the transfer radiometers in front of the integrating sphere and sphere monitors near the perimeter of the exit port of the sphere while illuminated with 412 nm light from GLAMR.

 GLAMR is the light source

 The GLAMR team composed of NASA and NIST personnel received the NASA Agency Group Achievement award in 2017 for “outstanding contribution to NASA’s excellence in sensor characterization to enable climate-level measurement accuracy.”
 Drs.
 McCorkel (NASA), Brown (NIST), Woodward (NIST), and McAndrew (NASA) also received a patent for this calibration methodology on June 13, 2017.
 The GLAMR team was awarded the 2019 NASA Silver Achievement Medal for the Landsat-9 OLI-2 characterization.